 Effective September 1, 2005, the state repealed the “10 year rule” in Texas Penal Code 49.09(e).
 However, there is a savings clause that says the following:

-The law does not allow an old conviction for DWI Enhancement if it is over 10 years old (from the date of offense) as long as there is no intervening DWI conviction.
+The law does not allow convictions over 10 years old for DWI Enhancement (from the date of offense).
+At the same time, the State may use these convictions if there is an intervening DWI conviction.
 However, the Court of Criminal Appeals continues to ignore this savings clause and uphold convictions the law says they cannot.

 Old ‘True Deferred’ DWI Probation

 Additionally, under older DWI statutes, certain probated DWIs did not count as “convictions” for purposes of enhancement.
-Put differently, older probation sentences acted like a true deferred adjudication where the court would dismiss the DWI upon successful completion of probation.
+Put differently, older probation sentences acted like true deferred adjudication where courts would dismiss the DWI upon successful completion.
 While this rule stuck around for a while, the law now states that “a conviction for [a DWI offense] that occurs on or after September 1, 1994, is a final conviction, whether or not the sentence for the conviction is imposed or probated“.
 While worded ambiguously, they look at the date of conviction, not the date of offense.
-To illustrate, this means that an arrest that occurred in early 1994 but did not reach conviction until September 2, 1994 could be used for DWI enhancement.
+To illustrate, the State could use a September 2, 1994 conviction for DWI enhancement.